SolarKing/minor6/README.md

+#Minor 6

 In this assignment you'll be using Linux sockets (two-way communication devices between processes running on a single computer).
 You will submit ONE solution to this problem for your entire group.

 Start by going through the tutorial found here.
 Along with some discussion it includes code for a client server appllication using sockets.
 Hey, sounds like you're all done, right?
 Well, not quite.

 So, here's the application that I want you to complete.
 First off we'll have one server but TWO clients.
-The server will maintain a "database" of 10 tickets to something, a airplane seat, a conference, a public hanging, it doesn't matter.
+The server will maintain a "database" of 10 tickets to something, a airplane seat, a conarference, a public hanging, it doesn't matter.
 Each ticket will have a 5-digit (randomly generated) ticket number.
 After all, we don't want forged tickets at our hanging.
 So that's simple enuff.
 The server will maintain an array of 10 5-digit integers.

 Each client will make requests that the server will attempt to satisfy.
 Here are the types of requests: